 - Manufacturing costs – generating costs, but also organizing and reporting that data

 Aside from inventory management software facilitating finished goods inventory, businesses can benefit from plugin products.
-These plugins products that make inventory management even easier are things such as:
+These plugins products make inventory management even easier when:

 - Giving access to all information on any device

 - Facilitating mobile inventory management (iOS and Android)

 - Creating retail management for sales and processing payments

 When a business understands their factors that facilitate production, they can adjust those factors to fit business goals and ensure profitability as a whole.